roman-milk/roman-milk.github.io/victoria-the-slut.md

  "Glad to hear you are being a good slut.
 Now take our cocks out."
 I told her.
 Vic let go of my cock and started pulling heatedly at Chris's shorts pulling them down enough so that she could reach in and pull his dick out.
 She was rewarded with a decent sized 7" rock hard cock which she jerked off a little with her left hand for a second or two then she sat up and took the tip in her mouth.
 Vic sucked Chris's cock a few times then turned her attention to me pulling the zipper of my shorts apart and yanking my shorts down, hungrily grabbing my dick.
 She did the same for me sucking my dick into her mouth letting out a loud moan when Steve hit her clit with his tongue.

  I watched Vic cram as much of my cock into her mouth, while Chris's reached over to play with her nipples and Steve ate her snatch like a man possessed.
 "Roll over so we can fuck you!"
 I told her.
-Report_Story #4